Legal Profession Act of Nunavut

 Rules of the Law Society of Nunavut

-The Rules (current to December 4, 2018) are available for download here.
+The Rules (Current to January 1, 2022) are available for download here.

 - Guidelines for Practicing Ethically with New Information Technologies - Supplemental